FabiMe/Urbex-Hidden-Treasure/README.md

 ### Custom Model Features
 Custom model methods include:
-- `number_of_likes()`: Returns the count of likes for each post, allowing for dynamic display in templates.
 - Auto-generated slugs for posts: Ensures URLs are readable and SEO-friendly.

 ### CRUD Operations